albertgassol1/probai-2025/README.md

 This repository implements conditional flow matching in the MNIST dataset for the ProbAI 2025 summer school.
 Specifically, it covers three configurations:

 - Gaussian source distribution.
-- MNIST digit with crop noise, matched with random target digit.
+- MNIST digit with crop noise, matched with a random target digit.
 - MNIST digit with crop noise, matched with its unaltered version.

 ## Installation